 Chief Executive Officer Cheeky Scientist

-Join Isaiah as he explains why staying in academia for long is detrimental to PhDs and the strategies they can follow to get hired in industry roles
+Join Isaiah as he explains why mental disorders occurs in PhDs staying in academia for long and the strategies they can follow to get hired in industry roles

 Here’s a quick rundown of this week’s episode…

-- First, Isaiah discusses why staying in academia harms PhDs
+- First, Isaiah discusses why staying in academia harms causes mental disorders in PhDs

 - Next, Isaiah reveals new strategies that will help you get through the job search process